gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 Reading for information vs. reading for understanding.
 Example of college students who read for information and do not understand.
 Never connect the dots between information in one class to another or themselves.

-> There books to be tasted, others to bo swallowed, and some few to be chewed and digested.
+> There books to be tasted, others to be swallowed, and some few to be chewed and digested.
 – Bacon

 There is learing through discourse (reading and listening) and learning through discovery.